-- Settlement;
+- Settlement

-- Heave:
+- Heave

-- Foundation depth and type;
+- Foundation depth and type

-- Soil type;
+- Soil type

-- · Basement walls and floors;
+- Basement walls and floors

-- Trees adjacent to buildings.
+- Trees adjacent to buildings

-When carrying out the appraisal, the person should take into account any proposed increased loading on the structure, foundations or alterations to existing load paths and any alterations to the existing stability of the building.
+When carrying out the appraisal, the person should take into account any proposed increased loading on the structure and foundations, alterations to existing load paths and any alterations to the existing stability of the building.

-Where the existing foundations are inadequate and the building has moved / cracked and / or the proposals are to increase the load on the foundations, a Structural Engineer should design a suitable solution, which should then be discussed with your Site Audit Surveyor prior to implementation.
+Where the existing foundations are inadequate and the building has moved/cracked and/or the proposals are to increase the load on the foundations, a Structural Engineer should design a suitable solution, which should then be discussed with Premier Guarantee's Site Audit Surveyors prior to implementation.